Lee Hendrie: Non-league football

 On 29 March 2012, Hendrie joined Southern League Premier club Redditch United, the club his father managed from 1991 to 1995, on a non-contract basis until the end of the season.
 Hendrie joined his brother Stuart at Redditch, the latter once again on loan from parent club Hinckley United.

 Hendrie signed for Tamworth in the summer of 2012, taking the number 8 shirt; he made his debut for the club on 6 October 2012 as a 60th-minute substitute for George Baldock in a 2–1 home defeat to Newport County.
 He announced his retirement from the game in May 2013 to focus on his work as a director at FootieBugs, a football activity programme company for young children.
 He resumed his playing career in September 2013, joining Corby Town.

 Hendrie soon moved on from Corby and on 3 December 2013, he played for Highgate United in their away Midland Football Alliance fixture against A.F.C.
 Wulfrunians.
 Hendrie scored and provided an assist on his début for the club in a 3–1 win.
 However, the club were quick to announce that Hendrie's appearance was only a "one-off" and that he had in fact signed for Nottinghamshire-based Basford United on 5 December.
 He remained dual-registered for Highgate, allowing him to potentially play for the club again (subject to his availability).
 He made a second appearance for the club two weeks later, on a night when Basford United did not have a fixture.

 Hendrie scored on his début for Basford against Armthorpe Welfare.
 In April 2014 Hendrie stated he was a victim of forgery and that someone had falsified transfer documents claiming he was moving to Tavistock.

 Hendrie left Basford United in October 2015.
-He subsequently played for Montpellier (based in Badsey), before returning to Redditch United.
+He subsequently played for Montpellier (based in Badsey), and all-conquering Sunday league club Digby Rangers from Birmingham before returning to Redditch United.
 He then signed for Nuneaton Griff, before returning to Highgate United.

 International career

 Despite his Scottish and Irish parentage, Hendrie represented England, the country of his birth, at international level.
 He appeared twelve times for the England under-21 team, scoring five goals.
+Hendrie made a single appearance for the England B in April 1998, a 4-1 victory against Russia B a few months before the 1998 FIFA World Cup but was not selected for the final squad.

 He won his only full international cap for England at the age of 21 as a late substitute on 18 November 1998 against the Czech Republic.